psurya1994/successor-feature-representations/README.md

+Additional changes made:
+- Added `wandb` tracking for DQN

+This repo has been adapted from [here](https://github.com/ShangtongZhang/DeepRL).

+---
 # DeepRL

 > If you have any question or want to report a bug, please open an issue instead of emailing me directly.